Learn how to use a Mac and Mac OS X

 Installing Applications

-Apple designed OS X to allow applications to be provided to OS X users as an application bundle (packaged unit) or packaged with an installer.
+Apple designed OS X to allow applications to be provided to OS X users as an application bundle (packaged unit) or packaged and then subsequently installed with an installer.
+Note that Apple recommends that applications be installed in the Mac OS X Applications folder.

 Application Bundles

 To initiate an installation, you double-click on the .dmg file, Zip, or Stuffit file.
 Mac OS X will invoke an action appropriate to the packaged type.
-For example, a .dmg file will be mounted and presented as a Disk Image icon:
+For example, a .dmg file will be mounted and presented as a Disk Image icon as shown on the right:

 In many cases, the mounting action opens a Window showing you the contents of the Disk Image.
 Some applications show you a very basic window and some show you a Finder window.
 In either case, you will be presented with an icon that represents the Application that is to be installed.
 The example shown in this guide opened a Finder Window as follows: